jhsu802701/rails_from_scratch_rails5/09-12-users_lock.md

   * Uncomment the line containing "config.maximum_attempts" and change it to "config.maximum_attempts = 6".
   * Uncomment the line containing "config.unlock_in" and change it to "config.unlock_in = 30.minutes".
   * Uncomment the line "config.last_attempt_warning = true".
 * Enter the command "test1".
-5 of the tests pass, but 1 test still fails.
+All but one test should pass.
 This remaining failing test concerns the content of the page for requesting a link to unlock a user account.

 ### Routing
 * In your web browser, go to the home page.
 Click on "Login", and then click on "Didn't receive unlock instructions?".
 The debug box shows that the controller in use is "devise/unlocks".